yokiedenis/nguvunationBlog/README.md

 events videos microservices template code comes from https://github.com/NemroNeno/CloudProject.git

-for copyrights issues please reachout to me for takedown this codebase is free to use
+for human copyrights issues please reachout to me for takedown this codebase is free to use

  # how to set up environment